ECTA’s Responsible Care Program - Article

 Responsible Care Reporting Forms

-- Easy integration of the RC elements within the own management systems
+- Easy integration of the RC elements within a company´s management systems

 - Uniformity across the chemical industry